sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 good feeling.

 ## How Do I Start?
 401(k)s are prepared by employers and provided to their employees.
+401(k)s are **very, very common**.
 If your employer doesn't offer a 401(k), they better have a good reason why.
 401(k)s are pretty fundamental to benefits plans.

 The details of your 401(k) are employer-specific, but you should be able to get the details from your HR department, or by asking your manager.
 Don't be shy about this: 401(k) plans are very common and very important to *everyone*.